operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### gen-catalogsource

-Writes a combined CatalogSource and ConfigMap manifest to `deploy/olm-catalog/{operator-name}/{csv-version}` using manifests in a CSV bundle directory.
+Prints a combined CatalogSource and ConfigMap manifest using manifests in a registry bundle directory and package manifest file.
+The ConfigMap contains all manifests in the bundle dir and the package manifest.

 #### Flags